chef/chef-web-docs/content/style_hugo.md

 #### aliases

 Add an alias if you want Hugo to automatically redirect the user from another page to the page you are writing.

+#### gh_repo

+The GitHub repository that the document originates from.
+This is used to generate "Edit on GitHub" links on each page.
+For example, `chef-server`, `chef-workstation`, `chef-web-docs`, `automate`.
+#### product

+`product` is a list of Chef products that are relevant to a page.
+This list is used to facet search results in our documentation search by the product.
+Each section of the documentation has a default product parameter configured using [Front Matter Cascade](https://gohugo.io/content-management/front-matter#front-matter-cascade), however you may want to add a product if a page references more than one Chef product.
+For example, if a page in the Chef InSpec documentation describes passing data to Chef Automate, you may want to add `product = ["inspec", "automate"]` to the page frontmatter.

+Relevant values:
+- `automate`
+- `desktop`
+- `client`
+- `server`
+- `habitat`
+- `inspec`
+- `workstation`

 #### menu title